Mark Hampton: Early life and education

-Mark Hampton was born in Indianapolis and raised in Plainfield, Indiana by his parents, Mark Hampton Sr. and Alice (née Burkert) Hampton.
+Mark Hampton was born on June 1, 1940, in Indianapolis, to Mark Hampton Sr. and Alice Hampton (née Burkert).
+He was raised in Plainfield, Indiana.
 As a child, he spent time with Paul Hadley, a former instructor at the Herron School of Art and Design, and the designer of the Indiana State Flag.
 Hampton showed early inclinations toward an artistic life, and by the time he was twelve years old, considered himself to be a designer.
 He credited his success to making an early career choice.
 His early influences were interior designer Billy Baldwin, and architects Le Corbusier, Frank Lloyd Wright, and Phillip Johnson.

 Hampton graduated from DePauw University (BA 1962), and while there, he studied at the London School of Economics as an exchange student for one semester.
-He studied law at the University of Michigan but left after one year to study at the University of Michigan's School of Fine Arts (BA 1964), He then moved to New York to attend the New York University Institute of Fine Arts (MFA 1967).
+He studied law at the University of Michigan but left after one year to study at the University of Michigan's School of Fine Arts (BA 1964).
+He then moved to New York to attend the New York University Institute of Fine Arts (MFA 1967).
 After completing his studies at NYU, Hampton was awarded a Ford Foundation fellowship, funding travel abroad.
 In July 1964, he married Duane Flegel with whom he had two daughters, actress Kate Hampton and interior designer Alexa Hampton.

 Career

 While in England in 1961, Hampton met interior designer David Hicks, who became a mentor and longtime friend.
 Hampton worked part-time, while at NYU, for the interior designer Sister Parish, and then for several years managed Hicks's New York office.
-From 1969 to 1975, he worked for the interior design firm McMillen, Inc., headed at the time by Eleanor McMillen Brown.
+From 1969 to 1975, he worked for the interior design firm McMillen, Inc., headed at the time by Eleanor Brown.
 He opened his own firm, Mark Hampton LLC, in 1976, and during the course of his career, designed the interiors of numerous residences, offices, hotels, private clubs, railroad cars, airplanes, and boats.